frolovdev/anyspec/readme.md

-# Чего не должно быть во второй версии
+# What will be deleted in v2

-* удаление полей из модели
+* omitting fields from model
-* енамы и строки начинающеся с символа - или +
+* enum vaues started by + or -
-* значения енамов через пробелы
+* enum values divided by spaces

-# Чего делать во второй версии
+# What todo in v2

 delete $TSFixMe